Basic FAQs in Software Testing

 Verification is done by frequent evaluation and meetings to appraise the documents, policy, code, requirements, and specifications.
 This is done with the checklists, walkthroughs, and inspection meetings.

-Validation is done during actual testing, and it takes place after all the verification is being done.
+Validation is done during actual testing and occurs after all the verification.

 11. What is the difference between structural and functional testing?